AjisaiAme/AjisaiAme/README.md

 hello, i'm ajisai.

+web development student.
-i try to connect my degree with the things i like. ajisai.ame v2 in the works.
+i try to connect my degree with the things i like.

 ---